 Persons not filing comments within the time frame noted will be considered to have waived their objections to military assistance for this project.

-Garfield County, in coordination with qualified paleontologists and agency partners, is pursuing this project to responsibly protect, preserve, and study an important paleontological resource located within the monument.
+Garfield County, in coordination with qualified paleontologists at public institutions and agency partners, is pursuing this project to responsibly protect, preserve, and study an important paleontological resource located within the Monument.
 The proposed helicopter extraction method is considered the least impactful option available, as it minimizes ground disturbance, avoids the need for new roads or heavy equipment access, and helps preserve the surrounding landscape in its natural condition.
 All fossil excavation, documentation, and transport activities will be conducted under professional scientific standards and applicable federal permitting requirements.
 The goal of the project is not only to safeguard these irreplaceable resources from natural deterioration and potential vandalism, but also to carefully study, catalog, and ultimately return them to the public through museum display, education, and scientific research opportunities that will benefit future generations.